Hong Kong Style Scrambled Eggs Recipe

 If you haven’t tried the Hong Kong version of this popular breakfast dish then you’re in for a real treat.

-I usually wolf down this dish within mere seconds and are always craving a second helping of eggs and I’m sure once you’ve tried this style of scrambled eggs, you won’t want to go back to making scrambled eggs the traditional way.
+I usually wolf down this dish within mere seconds and am always craving a second helping of eggs, and I’m sure once you’ve tried this style of scrambled eggs, you won’t want to go back to making scrambled eggs the traditional way.

 Ingredients